 My name is Elizabeth.
 I received a BA in French and a BMT of Music Therapy.
-I teach singing in Ponte Vedra and am loving it!
-Previously I worked in a traditional school setting-an elementary school-for the school year 2014-2015.
+I have been teaching private music lessons for 3+ years now and tutored various subjects in and around Atlanta since 2015.
+I have worked as a substitute teacher since 2011 at private schools in Fulton County, GA.
 Let me know if I can help you!

 Elementary School Math